MicrosoftDocs/customer-insights/ci-docs/journeys/purchase.md

 ## Step 3: Sign-up for an SMS provider of your choice

-If you plan to use SMS, you must select a provider such as Azure Communication Services and create a separate account with that provider.
-The Dynamics 365 Customer Insights license does not provide phone numbers and SMS delivery services for production use.
-[See a list](real-time-marketing-text-messaging-setup.md) of supported providers and sign-up for the provider of your choice.
+If you plan to use SMS, you must select a provider (such as Azure Communication Services) and create a separate account with that provider.
+The Customer Insights license doesn't provide phone numbers and SMS delivery services for production use.
+[See the list of supported providers](real-time-marketing-text-messaging-setup.md) and sign-up for the provider of your choice.

 ## Next steps